Music of Sweden: Heavy metal

 Sweden (along with Scandinavia at large) is known for its large number of heavy metal bands, so much so that this phenomenon has attracted scholarly analysis.
 Sweden is second only to neighboring Finland in heavy metal bands per capita.

-Swedish musicians were instrumental in the creation of melodic death metal, also known as Gothenburg metal, particularly the bands In Flames, At the Gates, and Dark Tranquility.
+Swedish musicians were instrumental in the creation of melodic death metal, also known as Gothenburg metal, particularly the bands Arch Enemy, In Flames, At the Gates, and Dark Tranquility.
 These bands later developed their style further, adding new influences and inspiring other acts like the American melodic metalcore bands.
 Bathory is credited for helping create black metal, a style that became popular in Norway, as well as pioneering Viking metal, and deceased black metal icon Per Yngve Ohlin was from Sweden.
 Dissection is also noted for their large influence on Swedish black metal, in particular melodic black metal.
 The country is also well known for death metal, progressive, doom and power metal bands.
 Stockholm band Candlemass is one of the first and most influential doom metal bands, starting in 1984.

 Yngwie J. Malmsteen is one of the fathers of neo-classical metal.
 Meshuggah is an avant-garde metal band which developed djent from the late 80s and 90s.
 Opeth is regarded as one of the most influential and innovative metal bands, crossing melodic death metal and progressive rock between the 90s and the 2000s.
 Passenger is considered the swan song of the nu metal scene in the early 2000s.

-Famous other bands include Pain of Salvation, Entombed, Dismember, Hypocrisy, Amon Amarth, Arch Enemy, Soilwork, Freak Kitchen, Sabaton and more.
+Other famous bands include Pain of Salvation, Entombed, Dismember, Hypocrisy, Amon Amarth, Amaranthe, Soilwork, Freak Kitchen, Sabaton and more.

 Some of the prominent metal acts are:

 Successful progressive/psychedelic acts are for example Bo Hansson, Dungen, Anekdoten, Morte Macabre, Opeth and Paatos.
 Finland and neighboring Norway are also crucial centers of controversial rock music genres, including black metal, death metal, and techno-rock movements since the 1980s and 1990s.

 Progressive and jazz-rock music

 Sweden is also known in some circles for its progressive and jazz-rock musicians, particularly for virtuoso-led acts including Andromeda, Anekdoten, Änglagård, Arbete och Fritid, Björn J:son Lindh, Bo Kaspers Orkester, Janne Schaffer, Kaipa, Landberk, Samla Mammas Manna, Opeth, The Flower Kings, and Beardfish.
-One of the most unusual progressive music artists in Sweden has been avant-garde songstress iamamiwhoami.
+One of the most unusual progressive music artists in Sweden has been avant-garde singer iamamiwhoami.